 Get up from a lying or seated position slowly.
 If having blood drawn makes you faint, tell your provider before having a blood test.
 Make sure that you are lying down when the test is done.

-You can take immediate treatment steps when someone has fainted:
+You can use these immediate treatment steps when someone has fainted:

-Call 911 if the person who fainted:
+Call 911 or the local emergency number if the person who fainted:

 Even if it is not an emergency situation, you should be seen by a provider if you have never fainted before, if you faint often, or if you have new symptoms with fainting.
 Call for an appointment to be seen as soon as possible.

-Your provider will ask you questions to determine whether you simply fainted, or if something else happened (such as a seizure or heart rhythm disturbance), and to figure out the cause of the fainting episode.
+Your provider will ask questions to determine whether you simply fainted, or if something else happened (such as a seizure or heart rhythm disturbance), and to figure out the cause of the fainting episode.
 If someone saw the fainting episode, their description of the event may be helpful.

 The physical exam will focus on your heart, lungs, and nervous system.
-Your blood pressure may be checked while you are in different positions.
+Your blood pressure may be checked while you are in different positions, such as lying down and standing.
 People with a suspected arrhythmia may need to be admitted to a hospital for testing.